MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-servicing-policy.md

 ## Download update packages for integrated systems

-Microsoft releases both full monthly update packages as well as hotfix packages to address specific issues.
+Microsoft releases both full update packages as well as hotfix packages to address specific issues.

-Monthly update packages are hosted in a secure Azure endpoint.
+Full update packages are hosted in a secure Azure endpoint.
 You can download them manually using the [Azure Stack Hub Updates downloader tool](https://aka.ms/azurestackupdatedownload).
 If your scale unit is connected, the update appears automatically in the administrator portal as **Update available**.
-Full, monthly update packages are well documented at each release.
 For more information about each release, you can click any release from the [Update package release cadence](#update-package-release-cadence) section of this article.

 Hotfix update packages are hosted in the same secure Azure endpoint.
 You can download them using the embedded links in each of the respective hotfix KB articles; for example, [Azure Stack Hub Hotfix 1.1809.12.114](https://support.microsoft.com/help/4481548/azure-stack-hotfix-1-1809-12-114).
 Similar to the full, monthly update packages, Azure Stack Hub operators can download the .xml, .bin, and .exe files and import them using the procedure in [Apply updates in Azure Stack Hub](azure-stack-apply-updates.md).
 Azure Stack Hub operators with connected scale units will see the hotfixes automatically appear in the administrator portal with the message **Update available**.